callchain/calld/src/call/app/tx/README.md

 ## Tickets ##

-Currently transactions on the Ripple network require the use of sequence numbers and sequence numbers must monotonically increase.
+Currently transactions on the Call network require the use of sequence numbers and sequence numbers must monotonically increase.
 Since the sequence number is part of the transaction, it is "covered" by the signature that authorizes the transaction, which means that the sequence number would have